Azure-Samples/cognitive-services-speech-sdk/quickstart/cpp/linux/from-microphone/README.md

 ## Run the Sample within VS Code
 - Install "Azure AI Speech Toolkit" extension in VS Code.
 - Download this sample from sample gallery to local machine.
-- Trigger "Azure AI Speech Toolkit: Configure Azure Speech Resources" command from command palette to select speech resource.
+- Trigger "Azure AI Speech Toolkit: Configure Azure Speech Resources" command from command palette to select a speech resource.
+- Trigger "Azure AI Speech Toolkit: Configure and Setup the Sample App" command from command palette to configure and setup the sample.
+This command only needs to be run once.
 - Trigger "Azure AI Speech Toolkit: Build the Sample App" command from command palette to build the sample.
 - Trigger "Azure AI Speech Toolkit: Run the Sample App" command from command palette to run the sample.